Deploy Key Connector

 Restart your self-hosted Bitwarden installation in order to apply the configuration changes:

-Log in to your self-hosted Bitwarden as an Organization Owner and navigate to the Organization Settings → Subscription screen.
+Log in to your self-hosted Bitwarden as an organization owner and navigate to the Admin Console's Billing → Subscription screen.

-If you haven't already, navigate to the Policies screen and enable the Single Organization and Single Sign-On Authentication policies.
+If you haven't already, navigate to the Settings → Policies screen and enable the Single organization and Require single sign-on authentication policies.
 Both are required to use Key Connector.

 tip